 Divorce happens after a couple receives a final divorce judgment from a judge.
 Once this happens, the couple is no longer legally married.

 Separation agreements allow both parties to agree on family matters before a separation or divorce.
 It is important to keep an open mind while working through a separation agreement.
-If you believe you are ready to take the step towards pursuing one, please contact our office today for a confidential consultation.
+If you believe you are ready to take the step towards pursuing one, please contact our separation attorney in Charlotte today for a confidential consultation.
 We will take you through the separation agreement process and discuss your options with you.

 Children Come First